msrinivaskgp/CTRF-ICPR24/README.md

 <div align="center">
   <img width="40%" alt="" src="CTRF/sample_images/bank_folds_predict.png" >
 </div>

-## Usage

-These datasets are split into 80% training and 20% testing.
-You can use them to evaluate and benchmark machine learning models.

 ### Comparing accuracy of RF, RF-V, BDS an OBDS on UCIML datasets.